Everything you need to know...

 • BTEC National Level 2 Science, Applied Science or Medical Science

-For the period of training all applicants employed at a school, excluding academies, independent schools and early years settings, will not perform more than 90% of the duties normally completed by a full-time early years teacher.
+For the period of training all applicants must be employed at a school, academy, independent school or an early years setting.
+You will not perform more than 90% of the duties normally completed by a full-time early years teacher.

 Additional information for EU/International students